danielaparker/jsoncons/README.md

 _"We use JMESPath implementation quite extensively"_

 _"We love your JSON Schema validator.
-We are using it in our data modelling tool to parse JSON Schema files"_
+We are using it in ER/Studio our data modelling tool to parse JSON Schema files so we can create entity relations models from them."_

 _"the serialization lib of choice with its beautiful mappings and ease of use"_